-Enter "one " value
+Enter "one" value

-Note

-strings recom you do intain compatibility with earlier releases, CDU accepts character that are not enclosed in quotation marks.
-However, it is mended that you surround character strings in quotation marks.
-I not enclose a string in quotation marks, all alphabetic characters exerted to uppercase characters (capital letters)
+Maria To maintain compatibility with earlier releases, CDU accepts character strings that are not enclosed in quotation marks.
+However, Digital recommends that you surround character strings in quotation marks.
+If you do not enclose a string in quotation marks, all alphabetic characters